top of page

 Copied

-How to trademark a name in 7 steps (in the US)
+How to get a name trademarked (in the U.S.)

 What is a trademark?